 import foo from 'myhub/mylibbylib/bar/bar'; // => myhub/blah/mylibbylib/bar/bar.js

-to tell StealJS about the new main root location for import
+Because you updated the package.json to tell StealJS about the new main root location for imports.

 Not sure if that helps at all.